-I was doing my job, and I was earning enough to pay the rent and then some, but I was miserable.
+I was doing my job, and I was earning enough to pay the rent and then some, but I wasn’t happy.

 A few weeks into my corporate contract gig, I realized that I couldn’t balance both blogging and working full-time.
 Some people do; I couldn’t.
-I couldn’t commit myself fully to either role, and it was exhausting trying to manage both.
-I was waking up at 6am to work on my blog for an hour, heading in to the office from 9-5, and then heading home to work until 10pm.
+I struggled to commit myself fully to either role, and it was exhausting trying to manage both.
+I was waking up at 6am to work on my blog for an hour, heading in to the office from 9-5 (spending my lunch working on the blog, of course), and then heading home to work until 10pm.
 I was working on weekends.
 I was working at the houses of my friends, who I hadn’t seen in a year, instead of actually spending time with them.

 I was working so much that even though we had moved back to the Bay Area partially because we had missed our community, I had no time to see the same friends we returned for.

 The pressure was building, and things began to slip through the cracks.
-In addition to being a bad friend and an awkwardly unsociable and distracted employee, I wasn’t fulfilling my obligations to my business partner – the amazing Christina from Happy to Wander – on the social media resource site we launched together in August, Slaying Social.
+In addition to being a bad friend and an awkward, good-not-great employee, I wasn’t fulfilling my obligations to my business partner – the amazing Christina from Happy to Wander – on the social media resource site we launched together in August, Slaying Social.
 When we founded Slaying Social together we agreed to split everything 50/50: both the work AND the profits, which we were still in the process of figuring out how to earn.

-But I dropped the ball.
+But juggling 2 blogs AND a full time job was just too much.
+So I dropped the ball.
 And in the process, I let down someone who trusted me.